lakshyaag/recipe-app/README.md

-# recipe-app
+# Recipe App Monorepo

-This is the monorepo for the recipe app.
+This repository contains the source code for the Recipe App, which includes:

-It contains the python backend and the iOS app.
+- A Python backend for recipe generation and API services.
+- An iOS app for user interaction.

+Each component is located in its respective subdirectory.